drmlazer11/drmlazer11.github.io/_posts/2016-05-15-The-Psychology-Of-Persuasion.md

 <h3>Association</h3>

 <p>Ask any weatherwoman if she likes to report the news about a devastating storm coming into town.
-Their answer will undoubtedly be, "No way!"
+Her answer will undoubtedly be, "No way!"
 That's because there is a natural human tendency to dislike a person who brings us unpleasant information, even when that person did not cause the bad news.
 The simple association with it is enough to stimulate our dislike.</p>

 <h2>Authority</h2>